Line of Duty: Could Ted Hastings really be 'H'?

 Item 6 – THAT laptop

-We get closer to “H” than ever before in series five.
-That doesn’t mean we’ve clapped eyes on them yet – instead, the mysterious copper has popped up twice via an instant message conversation with John.
+The mysterious ‘H’ has popped up a number of times on instant messenger to communicate with the balaclava gang (that’s before AC-12 cottoned on and tried to mimic the conversations).

-It’s significant because we’ve seen Ted behaving suspiciously around a laptop a number of times.
-There was that moment in episode two when we witnessed him sitting in his hotel room studying his divorce papers before gazing wistfully at a brochure for the housing development that caused all his financial woes.
-The camera then panned out to show an open laptop which pinged with a new instant message.
+It’s significant that Ted has been behaving suspiciously around a laptop a number of times.
+There was that moment in episode two when we witnessed him sitting in his hotel room studying his divorce papers before the camera panned out to show an open laptop which pinged with a new instant message.
 We never saw what it said – or who it was from – but it seems like a pretty major link given that instant messenger is also “H’s” chosen method of communication…

 And then in episode three, “H” got back in contact – “it’s on,” they told John Corbett, giving him the go-ahead to raid Eastfield Depot.
 John and Lisa headed off to set up the operation, meanwhile the camera switched to a stressed Ted shutting his laptop and pacing round his hotel room.
 Again, no proven connection – but surely too significant to be a coincidence?

-Fast-forward to later in the episode and Steve ‘fessed up, telling Kate about his contact with John who in turn informed the “gaffer”.
-Ted endorsed their plan to surveil the depot heist, but his next move was to rush back to his hotel room, wrap his laptop in bubble wrap and trot off to an electronic disposal centre.
+Fast-forward to later in the episode when Ted rushed back to his hotel room, wrapped his laptop in bubble wrap and trotted off to an electronic disposal centre.

 What evidence was he in such a hurry to get rid of?